cansik/space-stream/README.md

                         Max distance to perceive by the camera.

 performance:
-  --no-parallel         Disable parallel for codec operations.
+  --use-parallel        Enable parallel for codec operations.
   --no-fastmath         Disable fastmath for codec operations.

 output: